timeblock4228waterphone/ADHD_Free_Time_Blindness_Printables_one_pen_Reusable_3_extra_things/README.md

 new update on jun 8 2026 Minute half:  1 first half :01–:30, 2nd half  :31–:59

-( the older version have the wrong number )
+( the older version have the wrong range of number)

 This is a layered time-reference system for ADHD/time blindness.
 Different parts are meant for different energy levels.
 You do not need to use all systems at once.